allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 as in method-based builders.

 ### If you can’t beat them, join them

 I was trying to adapt our code to method- and closure-based builders, but every time I felt dissatisfied.
 I found out I was used to the map-based builders.
 The code in each approach looked misformatted and wordy.
-I value both the quality and beauty of the code, but in this case, ugliness was not enough to stop me from trying to throw away map-based builders.
+I value both the quality and the beauty of the code, but in this case, ugliness was not enough to stop me from trying to throw away map-based builders.
 However, I was uncertain whether it was worth rewriting tons of tests to a different approach.
 I wasn’t sure about the gains.
 Then, I found a case where map-based builders won.

-In some of the tests, we are building objects with incorrect values.
-We are building an object that has certain properties with correct values and other properties with incorrect.
+In some of the tests, we build objects with incorrect values.
+We build an object that has certain properties with correct values and other properties with incorrect.
 To achieve that, we add two maps.

 ```groovy